 In the evenings, relax in the comfortable lodge, previously the farm manager's house, which offers views across the island to Elephant Beach.

-Morning transfer by FIGAS to Saunders Island, and then overland to The Neck.
+Morning transfer by FIGAS to Saunders Island, and then overland to The Rookery.

 This 30,000-acre island is still an active sheep farm and is important historically for being the site of the first British settlement in 1765.
 However, the attraction to the wildlife enthusiast is undoubtedly the Black-browed albatross colony, which stretches along the north coast to the narrow sandy isthmus known as The Neck.
 This is unquestionably one of the Falklands’ best wildlife sites with King and Rock shags, Gentoo, Rockhopper, Magellanic, King and—if you’re lucky—a few Macaroni penguins to be seen as well as the albatross.

-All this wildlife is right at your doorstep if you choose to stay at the fully equipped but isolated self-catering style accommodation.
-Food can be bought in a small store at the settlement, or, if you would rather not waste a moment's wildlife viewing, pre-prepared meals can be provided at additional cost.
+Stay at the fully equipped but isolated self-catering style accommodation.
+Pre-prepared meals are provided .
 For those who prefer to be less isolated, cottage accommodation is available in the settlement.

 Morning transfer by FIGAS to Carcass Island.